Julien Day School

 Julien Day School (JDS) is a co-educational primary, secondary and senior secondary school based in Kolkata, West Bengal, India and its outskirts.
-It is run by The Julien Educational Trust, a private organisation of people of the Anglo-Indian community, and operates four branches in Kolkata (Elgin Road), Ganganagar, Kalyani and Howrah.
-The school was founded by Late Mrs. Grace Julien, and governed by the Board of Trustees.
+It is run by The Julien Educational Trust, and operates four branches in Kolkata (Elgin Road), Ganganagar, Kalyani and Howrah.
+The school was founded by Late Mrs. Grace Julien, and governed by the honourable Managing Trustee Mrs. Sheila Evelyn Broughton and Chairman Mr. Julian Glynn Broughton.